danilo-alm/tomp3/README.md

 ## 🚀 Features

 - Batch convert `.flac`, `.wav`, and other audio files to MP3
+- Input directory structure is preserved in the output (if applicable)
 - Run multiple FFmpeg processes in parallel for faster conversion
 - Optional deletion of original files
 - Adjustable output bitrate, sample rate, quality, and channel mode (mono/stereo)